HISTORY OF LUCIADAGEN: ST. LUCY’S DAY

-Stories of her courage were brought to Sweden by missionaries where she became known as the Lucia Bride.
-Old people said the Lucia Bride would go out early in the morning to bring food and drink to the poor.
+Missionaries brought stories of her courage to Sweden by missionaries, where she became known as the Lucia Bride.
+Older people said the Lucia Bride would go out early in the morning to bring food and drink to the poor.
 She wore white robes and a crown of light.
-Lucy, like the Latin lux means light.
+Lucy, like the Latin lux, means light.
 Under the old calendar, her day was the shortest of the year.

 Bill Petro, your friendly neighborhood historian